 Add a dash of soy sauce if the dressing is too sweet, a dash of mirin if it is too salty.

-3. Lapsang souchong, a tea that has been dried over burning pinewood fires, is used to impart a smoky flavor to the viniagrette.
-Andoh’s original recipe calls for 1/3 cup loosely packed katsuo-bushi, a variety of dried bonito that has a smoky flavor.
+Lapsang souchong, a tea that has been dried over burning pinewood fires, is used to impart a smoky flavor to the viniagrette.
+Andoh's original recipe calls for 1/3 cup loosely packed katsuo-bushi, a variety of dried bonito with a smoky flavor.
 The fish flakes are sprinkled over the simmering liquid and heated for 30 seconds before turning off the heat.